-Please meet the founders of Water Revolution Foundation, key figures from the superyacht industry as well as experts in their respective fields.
+Please meet the people driving Water Revolution Foundation, key figures from the superyacht industry as well as experts in their respective fields.

 Henk de Vries III | Feadship - De Vries Scheepsbouw | Chair

 Henk was born in Aalsmeer, the Netherlands in 1958.
 He studied business economics at VU University in Amsterdam, after which he worked as a business consultant in various sectors.
 He joined Koninklijke De Vries Scheepsbouw and Feadship in 1987 as sales manager and became director and shareholder in 1996.
 Together with cousin Tom de Vries and later joined by Rob and Roderick de Vries, they expanded the family business to its current size with seven operating companies and 1200 employees.
 De Vries still is completely family-owned and owns 50% of Feadship.

 Vienna Eleuteri | EULabor | Initiator & Vice-Chair

 Vienna has coordinated several international projects in sustainable development, human health and the environment.
 She works with governments and communities to introduce sustainable practices and adaptive technologies that reduce vulnerability to climate change and promote sustainable development.
 Next to her role as SYBAss Sustainability Commmittee chair, she is working on Yachting 4.0, a computational sustainability programme which supports decision making in production processes.
 She also coordinated the development of WateRevolution, a strategic partnership platform, before initiating Water Revolution Foundation.

 Philippe Briand | Philippe Briand Design | Board member